fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 function wrapped by `@njit` in the correct order.

 The [numpybackend/jit.py](../../civic_digital_twins/dt_model/engine/numpybackend/jit.py)
-is the internal module implementing JIT evaluation.
+module is where we implement JIT evaluation.

 ## More `DTMODEL_ENGINE_FLAGS` goodies

-First of all the `DTMODEL_ENGINE_FLAGS` allows to set compiler flags using an environment variable.
+The `DTMODEL_ENGINE_FLAGS` allows to set compiler flags using an environment variable.
 However, you can also set flags programmatically.
 For example: